flamurrogova/file_count_exporter/README.md

-This is Prometheus exporter that shows the current number of files per directory.
+This is Prometheus exporter that shows the current number of files per directory, written in Go.

 ```bash